ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Policies.rst

 **Usage Cost**

 The facility is intended for academic usage for which there is no direct cost.
-For the purposes of documenting in-kind contributions on grant proposals, or otherwise, the value of the resource for academic use is set at $0.07 per (CPU) processor hour.
+For the purposes of documenting in-kind contributions on grant proposals, or otherwise, the value of the resource for academic use is set at $0.05 per CPU core hour, and $0.80 per GPU hour.